RuoyunLin/ruoyunlin.github.io/_posts/2019-07-21-surveymonkey-python-analysis.markdown

 The reason why I wrote this blog post is to share knowledge.
 I am still at the stage of learning python for data analysis.
 When I first encountered this problem of analyzing survey monkey data in python, I tried to google if there is anyone else who has shared a solution.
 I failed to find any direct answers on the first page of google.
 After trials and errors, I finally came up with some tricks and useful functions to solve the problem.
 Therefore, I want to share my knowledge and python functions which might help others to save some time.

-This post will show you how to analyze survey data directly downloaded from Survey Monkey from multiple surveys in Python.
+This post will show you how to analyze survey data exported from Survey Monkey from multiple surveys in Python.
 To be more specific, I will first explain how to import Survey Monkey data into Python and automatically generate a codebook, and then share my code for visualizing the survey results for three types of survey questions:
 - checkboxes (multi-answer question)
 - multiple choice (single-answer question)
 - matrix table

-For all the codes below, I used python 3.7 and imported the following packages:
+For all the codes below, I used python 3.7 and the following packages:

 ```python